rajpalc7/indy-did-method/spec/7_indy_did_method_identifiers.md

 ## Indy DID Method Identifiers

-The did:indy Method DID identifier has four components that are concatonated to make a DID specification conformant identifier.
+The did:indy Method DID identifier has four components that are concatenated to make a DID specification conformant identifier.
 The components are:

 - **DID**: the hardcoded string `did:` to indicate the identifier is a DID
 - **DID Indy Method**: the hardcoded string `indy:` indicating that the identifier uses this DID Method specification.